mytbk/gloriousarch/README.rst

 For the Live CDs with a desktop environment, I have:

 - a good desktop environment: MATE, Xfce, LXDE-GTK3, LXQt or DDE
 - QEMU: to install other OS with an ISO image, including Windows (using my disk as virtual disk).
-This is the most glorious feature of this Live CD.
+This is the most glorious feature of this Live CD. `And Grml adopted my idea. <https://github.com/grml/grml-live/issues/71>`__
 - gparted: the glorious partition manager
 - Firefox to access the Internet
 - Riot web